KyungTae-Kim97/Tor_analysis/README.md

 [5] Mean Accuracy by Location and Feature Vector (Figure 5)
->it shows feature vector changes mainly introduce fine-tuning level adjustments, typically resulting in accuracy variations within the 3–4\% range.
+>It shows feature vector changes mainly introduce fine-tuning level adjustments, typically resulting in accuracy variations within the 3–4\% range.
 In contrast, location differences lead to much more substantial shifts in accuracy, driven by larger external factors such as network environment, traffic patterns, and user behavior
 ```{shell}
 ./fig5.sh
 result is in FIGURES/fig_repository folder